demessiee/node-express-intro/Unit-2B.md

 * Open System Preferences.
 * Select the Security and Privacy pane.
-* Under the General tab, click the button to the right of the message about Compass, labelled either Open Anyway or Allow Anyway depending on your version of macOS.
+* Under the General tab, click the button to the right of the message about Compass, labeled either Open Anyway or Allow Anyway depending on your version of macOS.
 * If necessary, re-open Compass.

-To use Compass, simply pass in a connnection URI such as `mongodb://localhost:27017/items'` and begin viewing and editing all of your collections and documents.
+To use Compass, simply pass in a connection URI such as `mongodb://localhost:27017/items'` and begin viewing and editing all of your collections and documents.

 ## Connecting MongoDB to Node.js with Mongoose

-There are several third party modules that allow us to read and write to a mongoDB database with Node.js code.
+There are several third-party modules that allow us to read and write to a mongoDB database with Node.js code.

 Although MongoDB comes with its own module for connecting to Node.js, we will be using the Mongoose module to do so instead because it is easier to use and has additional features to model schemas.